Night Ride (1937 film)

 Night Ride is a 1937 black and white British drama film directed by John Paddy Carstairs and starring Julian Vedey, Wally Patch and Jimmy Hanley.
-It was written by Ralph Gilbert Bettison.
+It was written by Ralph Gilbert Bettison based on a story by Vedey, and was made at Pinewood Studios as a quota quickie for release by Paramount Pictures.

 Plot

 Young truck driver Dick Benson and his friend Alf Higgins set up their own haulage company with the financial backing of Tony Spinelli, an Italian restaurant owner.
 However, their former boss Arthur Wilson, concerned about the competition, uses underhand methods to try and sabotage the enterprise.
 Wilson sends his attractive daughter Ruth to seduce Dick, and a group of thugs to work over their trucks.
 Wilson very nearly succeeds, but Dick and the truckers make a success of themselves by rescuing miners trapped in a flooded mine.